-Understand how to refer individuals appropriate services and how to see specialist assistance.
-4.2.
+Understand how to refer individuals to appropriate services and how to seek specialist assistance.
+4.1.
+Describe the services of two local and two national organisations relevant to substance misuse and how they may be accessed.
 Explain how to refer individuals to services identified in AC4.1 in line with organisational requirements.
 4.3.
 Explain the importance of providing appropriate services with accurate information about an individual's situation in line with organisational requirements while maintaining confidentiality.
 4.4.
-Explain how to obtain specialist non- substance misuse assistance when required as part of the support for the individual.
+Explain how to obtain specialist nonsubstance misuse assistance when required as part of the support for the individual.